bosshack/polka/README.md

 # Polka

-Development configuration for the fishbowl.
-This is a opinionated setup, strongly believing in linux, vim, and utilizes the [base16](https://github.com/chriskempson/base16) color scheme.
+Development configuration for setting up and tracking dotfiles in a development environment.
+This is a opinionated setup, strongly believing in linux, and vim.

 It's to be considered as a really quick setup script to help you manage your dotfiles easily.
 You can fork the repo, modify the setup, add your own dotfiles.